Six Delicious Things You Might Not Know About This Chinese Pastry

 Puffy.
 Eggy.
 Mildly sweet.
 You might know it well: the Chinese sponge cake.
-This Friday, Aug.
-23, is National Sponge Cake Day, and we’re celebrating with six flavorful fun facts about one of our favorite Asian desserts.
+Aug.
+23 is National Sponge Cake Day, and we’re celebrating with six flavorful fun facts about one of our favorite Asian desserts.

 They’re mostly steamed, not baked